-Liberty Mutual and Nationwide assessed considerable premium increases after a registration violation.
+Progressive and Farmers assessed considerable premium increases after a registration violation.
 Use our data as a jumping-off point.
 It is based on a generalized profile and not necessarily reflective of your specific driving profile.
 Enter your ZIP code below to see a personalized quote based on your driving history, location, and other factors.

 This varies depending on each state’s laws and the duration of the registration lapse.
 Below are estimated penalties from five states in the US.